bigboss-ps3dev/ps3dev-mountain-lion/README.md

 ===================
-How to load samples to PS2 CEX and DEX
+How to load samples to PS3 CEX and DEX?
 ===================

 TODO